The dual-mass flywheel; a product of downsizing

 Second, there’s the price tag.

-I’m speaking from experience since I had the same problems on my Fiat Stilo 1.9 JTD.
+I’m speaking from experience since I had the same problems with my Fiat Stilo 1.9 JTD.

 Putting that amount of money into an old and used car is pretty much like throwing it away.